jgroac/motorway-takehome-backend/README.md

 ### Wrap-up
-- I've dockerised the app and added a redis server, to ensure we only hit the db if necessary, current TTL for the redis cache is 60s.
+- I've dockerised the app and added a Redis server to ensure we only hit the db if necessary; the current TTL for the Redis cache is 60s.
-- Use domain driven design and move the data layer to a repository for clarity.
+- Use domain-driven design and move the data layer to a repository for clarity.
-- Use knex to make easier to make easier migration creation, data retrieval, prevent sql injection and reduce test boilerplate.
+- Use knex to make easier migration creation data retrieval, prevent SQL injection and reduce test boilerplate.
-- Use a simple GHA pipeline to lint and run test on push
+- Use a simple GHA pipeline to lint and run tests on push
-- Missing bits, that would love to add with more time:
+- Missing bits that I would love to add with more time:
-  - Validation to the .env variables, at the vary minimum ensure existence
+  - Validation of the .env variables, at the very minimum, ensure the existence
   - Performance tests
   - Deploy it somewhere